L. K. Siddiqi

 Lutful Kabir Siddiqi (1939–2014), was a politician and philanthropist from Bangladesh and member of parliament.

 Biography

-Siddiqi was born on 15 of April 1939 in South Rahmatnagar under Muradpur Union of Shitakundo Thana of Chittagong division.
-His father was Abul Monsur Lutfe Ahmed Siddiqui.
+Siddiqi was born on 15 April 1939 in South Rahmatnagar under Muradpur Union of Sitakunda Thana of Chittagong Division.
+His father was Abul Monsur Lutf e Ahmed Siddiqui.

 He was elected member of parliament four times from his constituency Sitakundo, Chittagong.
 He was the state minister for power in 1978–1981.
 From 2001 to 2003, he was the water resources minister.
-He served as the deputy Speaker of Bangladesh Parliament.
+He served as the deputy speaker of the Bangladesh Parliament.
 He was involved with Bangladesh Nationalist Party since inception and till his departure.

 Siddiqi died on 1 August 2014.